Appro Shared Memory System (Lancer) User Guide

 - Ensure that an X server is running on your local system.
 Linux users will likely have this by default, but MS Windows users will need to install a third party X Windows solution.
 There are various options available.

-- For Linux users, connect to Spirit using ssh -Y. Windows users will need to use PuTTY with X11 forwarding enabled (Connection->SSH->X11->Enable X11 forwarding).
+- For Linux users, connect to Lancer using ssh -Y. Windows users will need to use PuTTY with X11 forwarding enabled (Connection->SSH->X11->Enable X11 forwarding).

-- Compile your program on Spirit with the "-g" option.
+- Compile your program on Lancer with the "-g" option.